millerlp/Tide_calculator/README.md

 ### Setting a DS1307 or DS3231 Real Time Clock
 If the real time clock attached to the Arduino is not yet set, you need to set it one time.

-Find the sketch "RealTimeClock_reset_exact.ino" or "RealTimeClock_reset.ino" in the Tide_calculator
-GitHub directory.
-Read the instructions at the top of either sketch to see how to use it to set the Real Time Clock.
-"RealTimeClock_reset_exact" is more useful if you want the time to be as close to correct as possible (for instance if you're also going to be displaying the time with seconds values). *Always* make sure that you set the real time clock to the **local standard time** of the location you're making predictions for.
-Do not use Daylight Savings Time adjustments, this library only works in Standard Time.
+If the real time clock attached to the Arduino is not yet set, you need to set it one time before loading the tide prediction software onto the Arduino.
+Open the Arduino software and go to File>Examples>RTClib>settime_exact.ino.
+Follow the instructions at the top of that sketch to upload the correct time to your real time clock.
+Make sure the time you enter is in your local standard time, not Daylight Savings Time (which runs Mar-Nov in most places).

-After running the RealTimeClock_reset_exact or RealTimeClock_reset sketch, before unplugging the Arduino, immediately upload a different sketch (such as the RealTimeClock_read.ino sketch) to the Arduino so that the clock doesn't try to reset itself repeatedly when the Arduino restarts.
+The tide prediction routine relies on the time being set to local standard time for your site, otherwise you won't get the current tide height out.
+After running the settime_exact.ino sketch, before unplugging the Arduino, immediately upload a different sketch (such as the example Tide_calculator sketch from the tide prediction library you grabbed here) to the Arduino so that the clock doesn't try to reset itself repeatedly when the Arduino restarts.

-The RealTimeClock_reset_exact.ino and RealTimeClock_read.ino sketches were contributed by Robert Lozyniak.
+The settime_exact.ino sketch was contributed by Robert Lozyniak.

 -------------------------------
 ### Generating tide prediction libaries for other sites